SolFly/zelerius-nodejs-pool/README.md

 #### 4) Host the front-end

 Simply host the contents of the `website_example` directory on file server capable of serving simple static files.
+You can use `website_example_old` too.

-Edit the variables in the `website_example/config.js` file to use your pool's specific configuration.
+Edit the variables in the `website_example/config.js` or `website_example_old/config.js` file to use your pool's specific configuration.
 Variable explanations:

 ```javascript